How to prioritise digital marketing tactics

 - Time/resource/budget required – how much of these are needed?

 - Resource availability – do you have the current people (or skills) to do this (either internally or with an outside partner)?

 - Predicated impact on primary KPIs – thinking about what you need to achieve (your KPIs), how much do you think the tactic will help to impact these positively?

 - Urgency – how quickly do you feel this tactic needs to be started?

 For the first criteria, the scale used is where 1 = ‘most’ and 5 equals ‘least, however for the other three criteria this is reversed, with 1 = ‘least’ and ‘5’ = most.
-This is because the first criteria is more of a negative factor and the others are positive.
+This is because the first criteria are more of a negative factor, and the others are positive.

 How to create a Decision Matrix

 The simplest way to do this is to use Excel or Google Sheets and list all your tactics in one column, then add columns for each of your scoring criteria (plus a ‘total score’ column).

 Again, either in small groups or a larger one, you discuss each tactic and allocate it a score against each criteria, then total these up and sort the list from the highest score (highest priority) to lowest.

 An alternative method is to get people to score each tactic individually; then these are combined and averaged out to get the score.